CrysViz/crysviz/README.md

 1. On the fly color changing.
 Some color picker(?)
 2. On-the-fly symmetry information and potentially symmetrisation
 3. Package as stand-alone offline application
+4. Bond are colors according to the atoms as in VESTA (maybe...)